foundriesio/docs/source/rtos/branching.rst

 solutions or patches in our trees which aren't useful for upstream.

-While all of this is going on in repositories with an upstream, the Genesis-only repositories are evolving too, both to use those new features added in Zephyr and mcuboot, and as they're being developed in their own right.
+While all of this is going on in repositories with an upstream, the RTOS MicroPlatform-only repositories are evolving too, both to use those new features added in Zephyr and mcuboot, and as they're being developed in their own right.